Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Methodology: Hierarchical Bayesian Optimization

-\textbf{Rule 1} (Breadth-First Search Tree Construction) Strictly follow the breadth-first order to build the tree layer by layer.
-Track the depth of each newly split child node and stop splitting once they reaches the current maximum tree depth, which is shown by the red line in Figure \ref{fig:temp-softmax}.

-\textbf{Rule 2} (Adaptive Maximum Tree Depth) After a certain number of consecutive successes (improvements over the current best), reduce the maximum tree depth to broaden the range covered by each leaf node.
-Conversely, increase the maximum depth after consecutive failures for more focused biasing and hence more exploitation.

-\textbf{Rule 3} (Restart When Too Deep) If the maximum tree depth goes beyond a predefined threshold, instruct the local optimizer to restart with a new round of initial sampling and reset the maximum tree depth.
+The additional rules for building the tree are explained as follows: \begin{itemize} \item \textbf{Rule 1} (Breadth-First Search Tree Construction) Strictly follow the breadth-first order to build the tree layer by layer.
+Track the depth of each newly split child node and stop splitting once they reaches the current maximum tree depth, which is shown by the red line in Figure \ref{fig:temp-softmax}; \item \textbf{Rule 2} (Adaptive Maximum Tree Depth) After a certain number of consecutive successes (improvements over the current best), reduce the maximum tree depth to broaden the range covered by each leaf node.
+Conversely, increase the maximum depth after consecutive failures for more focused biasing and hence more exploitation; \item \textbf{Rule 3} (Restart When Too Deep) If the maximum tree depth goes beyond a predefined threshold, instruct the local optimizer to restart with a new round of initial sampling and reset the maximum tree depth. \end{itemize}

 This dynamic and adaptive control on the maximum depth of the search tree aims to prevent unnecessary tree growth, reducing computational cost while maintaining a balance between exploration and exploitation.
 A further validation of the effectiveness of such adaptive tree depth settings are shown in Appendix \ref{app: ada-depth}.